Loop induced top quark FCNC through top quark and dark matter interactions: Collider Search at the LHC

 where $N_{\mbox{ Exp}}\,$, $N_s$ and $N_b$ denote the number of observed, signal and SM background events, respectively.
 The $N_{\mbox{ Exp}}$ and $N_b$ for each bin can be found in Ref.~\cite{Sirunyan:2019ctn} and the systematic uncertainties for the background will be ignored in this analysis.
-The total significance for the 10 bins could be obtained by square root sum for each bin.
-Figure~\ref{Fig:lhc}(a) shows the allowed parameter space on the plane of $m_\chi$ and $m_1$ at the 95\% C.L. with the integrated luminosity of 137 fb$^{-1}$.
-In Fig.~\ref{Fig:lhc}(b), we include the impact of the scalar $\phi_d$ with a benchmark parameter $m_1=0.8m_d$.
-It shows that the contribution from $\phi_d$ will only change the bound of $m_1$ slightly.
-Therefore, we expect the contributions from $\phi_{d,2}$ could be ignored in the parameter space of we are interested in, i.e. $m_1\ll m_{d,2}$.
+The total significance for the 10 bins could be obtained by square root sum of each bin.

+Figure~\ref{Fig:lhc}(a) shows the allowed parameter space on the plane of $m_\chi$ and $m_1$ with benchmark parameters $m_2=2000~{\rm{GeV}}, y_u=1.0, y_t=1.5$ and $\theta=\pi/4$ at the 95\% C.L. with the integrated luminosity of 137 fb$^{-1}$ based on above analysis.
+It shows that the same-sign electric charged scalar pair production through Yukawa interaction could play a crucial role in some parameter space due to the enhancement of the up quark PDF~\cite{Acaroglu:2021qae}.
+We displays the combined constraints from the DM searches at the LHC (blue meshed region), $t\to qh$ measurement from FCC-hh (gray region) and projected DM SD (purple region) and SI (red region) scattering from DARWIN on the plane of $m_1$ and $m_2$ at $2\sigma$ level in Fig.~\ref{Fig:lhc}(b).
+The meshed region was excluded by the 13 TeV LHC data, while the colored regions could be probed by the future experiments.
+It is clearly that the direct detection experiments, DM LHC searches and top quark FCNC measurement could probe complementary and same regions in parameter space.

+Before closing this section, we would like to scan the 5-dim parameter space $\{m_{1,2,\chi}, y_{u,t}\}$ to estimate the allowed parameter space within all constraints and the results are shown in Fig.~\ref{Fig:scan}.
+In order to enhance the top quark FCNC effects, we choose the maximal mixing angle of $\theta=\pi/4$ in this study.
+We consider the following parameter space with assumption $m_\chi<m_{1,2,d}$,

+We project the points from 5-dim space to the plane of $(m_1,m_2)$ and $(m_\chi,m_1)$.
+All points denote the parameters which are consistent with the current LHC limit and dark matter relic abundance measurement from Planck at 2$\sigma$ level.
+The red points describe the parameters which can be tested via $t\to qh$ at the future collider FCC-HH and the blue points imply the parameters can be crosschecked via the $tqh$ search and DM direct detection experiments from DARWIN, including both the spin-independent and spin-dependent scatterings.
+The black line in the plane $(m_1,m_2)$ denotes the unitary bound.
+It shows that both the top quark FCNC signal and DM direct detection experiments play an important role to constrain the parameter space of our simplified model.